oconnor0/BeaconRoad/Book/334-Wizard.md

     - A supernatural entity
 - Special Abilities
     - **Arcane Mind.**
         - You're always aware of supernatural entities in your presence.
-Gain **advantage** when you **gather information** about the supernatural by any means.
+Gain +1 Tier when you **Gather Information** about the supernatural by any means.
     - **Bargain.**
         - You have made a pact with some powerful entity to channel its power - in exchange.
             - *You suffer other consequences instead of taking stress to use rituals or cast spells.
 Is this health, coin, luck, relationships, mishaps?*